IF YOU VISIT OUR WEBSITE...

 To treat chronic pain with the biostimulation effect of the soft laser, the laser beam must reach a certain depth in the tissue to irradiate the affected area.

-Laser wavelengths between 820 nanometers and 840 nanometers have a very low absorption rate in human tissues, which allows for deeper penetration of the laser light.
+Laser wavelengths between 820 nanometers and 840 nanometers have a very low absorption rate in human tissue, which allows for deeper penetration of the laser light.

 The 830 nm laser beam is also well absorbed by the subcellular organelles, causing them to function normally.